 - Take responsibility for your learning – be an active learner.
 Buy your books early, and read them on time.
 You can order them online.

-- Do the Orientation to ANGEL (the software used for the online courses) before you do anything else.
+- View the "On Demand Learning Center" videos for Blackboard (the software used for the online courses) before you do anything else.

 - Turn in college-level work (done by you) on time.